JarateKing/TF2-Hud-Reference/README.md

 ## Appendix

 This contains lots of in-depth descriptions or useful tidbits and techniques, that even experienced hud developers may not know.
+Some are immediately useful for all huds, and some are solutions to very specific problems that very few face.

 * Positioning: [here](/1-APPENDIX/Positioning.md)
 * Sizing: [here](/1-APPENDIX/Sizing.md)